sanders-li/editor/README.md

-# Getting Started with Create React App
+# React + Handsontable with Server-side storage

 Basic React implementation of Handsontable with HTTP requests